hypericumimpex/hyp-crm/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 3.5.21 - 2019.02.08 =
+* Fix - when mailchimp function enabled, customers page was not loading.
+* Fix - products purchased not showing total tally products purchased.

+= 3.5.20 - 2019.02.07 =
+* Fix - header update corrected.

+= 3.5.19 - 2019.02.06 =
+* Fix - customer list was not populating correctly for some users.

 = 3.5.18 - 2019.01.26 =
 * Fix - customer table was not populating latest changes after user role changes.